Hong Kong activist detained over Tiananmen anniversary vigil — reports | DW | 04.06.2021

 According to the reports and statements from fellow activists, Chow was arrested outside her office over an annual vigil to commemorate the victims of China's deadly Tiananmen Square crackdown.

-Police said she was arrested under section 17A of the Public Order Ordinance, which involves promoting unlawful assemblies, reported news agency AFP.
+Four police officers dressed in plainclothes said that she was being detained under section 17A of the Public Order Ordinance, which involves promoting unlawful assemblies, reported news agency AFP.

+Chow is the vice-chair of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, which operates the June 4 museum and organizes the annual vigil in the city's Victoria Park.

+Hong Kong authorities has banned the vigil for the second year in a row and closed the museum earlier this week, citing the coronavirus pandemic.

 adi/rs (AFP, Reuters, AP)